spring-attic/spring-xd/spring-xd-integration-test/README.md

 There are 2 steps to running a your acceptance tests.
 1) Set your XD_HOME
 * While in your spring-xd project, use your favorite editor to open spring-xd-integration-test/src/test/resources/application-singlenode.properties
-* set the XD_HOME property to the location where you XD is deployed.
+* set the XD_HOME property to the location where you deployed XD.
 For Example:

 ```
 #Location
-XD_HOME=/Users/renfrg/projects/spring-xd/build/dist/spring-xd
+XD_HOME=/Users/renfrg/projects/spring-xd/build/dist/spring-xd/xd
 ```
 2) Run All Acceptance tests